datagovuk/dgu-vagrant-puppet/README.md

     warning: Could not retrieve fact fqdn

+NB There is an issue with permissions which should be resolved in a few days.

 ## 4. CKAN Database setup

 **IMPORTANT** You must activate the CKAN virtual environment when working on the VM.
 Eg.: